bruce/spex/README.markdown

 Let's say you had an executable that reads in a configuration file and has some type of side-effect.
-You'd like to test running the executable against multiple configuration files checking a scenario, without having to edit the stringup file every time, changing the path to the configuration file.
+You'd like to test running the executable against multiple configuration files checking a scenario, without having to edit the spex file every time, changing the path to the configuration file.

 Luckily the command can be provided in `sprintf` style.
 Assuming our